mhenke/cfwheels-training/00-upandrunning.md

 We need to change the Wheels datasource convention.
 Wheels assumes our datasource connection is the folder name Wheels resides in but for our case it is not 'cfwheels101' but 'JSBloggers'.
 We could have easily named our ColdFusion server instance but I wanted to show how we can easily override a Wheels convention.

 Press **Ctrl+Shift+R** while in Eclipse.
 This is the Open Resource window.
 I use this a lot when coding in Eclipse.
-Sometimes I highlight a file name in code and press Ctrl+Shift+R, other times I type in the file name like we will do next.
+Sometimes I highlight a file name in code and press **Ctrl+Shift+R**, other times I type in the file name like we will do next.
 Type in 'settings.cfm', and select 'settings.cfm - /JSBloggers/config'.
-This will open that file for use and type in ```cfm <cfset set(dataSourceName="JSBloggers") /\>``` to tell Wheels to use this as are datasource.
-Also add in ```cfm <cfset set(URLRewriting="Partial") /\>``` to tell Wheels to use Partial for URL Rewriting.
+This will open that file for use and type in ```<cfset set(dataSourceName="JSBloggers") /\>``` to tell Wheels to use this as are datasource.
+Also add in ```<cfset set(URLRewriting="Partial") /\>``` to tell Wheels to use Partial for URL Rewriting.
 Then reload Wheels and you should see under DataSource, JSBloggers.
-To reload Wheels, you can add '?reload=true' to the url or click on the 'Reload' link in the Wheels debug section.
+To reload Wheels, you can add ```?reload=true``` to the url or click on the 'Reload' link in the Wheels debug section.

-Our blog will be centered on "articles," so we'll need a table in the database to store all the articles and a model to allow our Wheels app to work with that data.
+Our blog will be centered on "articles" so we'll need a table in the database to store all the articles and a model to allow our Wheels app to work with that data.

 ### Working with the Database